 Housing Authority of Snohomish County

-Housing Authority of Snohomish County is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Section 8 Project-Based Voucher (PBV) programs.
-As of September 28th, 2020, Housing Authority of Snohomish County has 1 waiting lists that are open now or opening soon.
+Housing Authority of Snohomish County is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Section 8 Project-Based Voucher (PBV) programs.
+As of January 20th, 2021, Housing Authority of Snohomish County has 1 waiting lists that are open now or opening soon.

 Housing Authority of Snohomish County serves Snohomish County.